BritishGamingHub/Rocks-in-Socks-Robbery/README.md

 Made this for my roleplay server no one else has done it do not sell it either or claim as your own its the qb teams work and a small amount of mine end of!

+to make this work you will need the Rocks in socks MLO by rfc mapping: https://store.rfcmapping.com/package/5605556 you will then drag and drop this file into your [qb] folder and then add ensure Rocks-in-Socks-Robbery then either restart the server or refresh and start it